duartealexf/sql-ddl-to-json-schema/ROADMAP.md

 # Roadmap

-## SQL variants
+## SQL dialects

-There are several SQL variants that this project will cover, ordered:
+There are several SQL dialects that this project will cover, ordered:

-- MySQL
+- MySQL 5.7
 - PostgreSQL
 - MSSQL
 - Oracle
 - ...